 What Happens at a Trunk Show

 A crucial part of understanding why trunk shows are such an integral part of the bridal salon business model is understanding how bridal salon inventory works in the first place.
 “Let’s say a designer makes 15 new gowns a season,” explains Kaplin.
-“Usually, a store is going to carry anywhere from 5 to 8 of those designs in their shop.
+“Usually, a store is going to carry anywhere from five to eight of those designs in their shop.
 If we like a certain style, we’ll get one sample of that gown.
 Clients try on that one gown as our in-store sample, and then we order them their own gown in their own size.”